Characters who have appeared in Harvest Moon: Back to Nature and Harvest Moon: (More) Friends of Mineral Town.

 - Hospital Hottie: He's the town's only doctor who is known to be quite handsome.

-- Not Good with People: In his yellow hear event, he mentions how he finds it difficult to relate to his patients, and he fears that they may find him intimidating.
+- No Social Skills: In his yellow heart event, he mentions how he finds it difficult to relate to his patients, and he fears that they may find him intimidating.

 - Not So Stoic: His dark and brooding image certainly started to crack when he begged the player to help him try to catch fish with his bare hands in the girl version of Back To Nature.

 - Workaholic: Very dedicated to his work, and seems to be distraught at his perceived failure to help the very ill, such as Ellen and Lilia.

 - Brooding Boy, Gentle Girl: He's a troubled young man who is frustrated by his grandfather's high expectations for him, but opens up to Mary, who is demure and kind.

 - Character Development: Started off as a stubborn and cold city boy who hates living in a small quiet town.
 He later began loving the quiet lifestyle of the town, and started to take his job as a blacksmith seriously.
 He also began to open up to the player.